LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/array-method-examples/indexOf-examples.rst

    arrayName.indexOf(item)

-Returns the index of the FIRST occurence of an item in the array.
+This method returns the index of the FIRST occurence of an item in the array.
 If the item is not in the array, -1 is returned.

 .. admonition:: Example